 - A brief outline of the ongoing capacity building support that would be available through this fund.

 - Written feedback on the proposal outlining why it was unsuccessful, what was strong and guidance on where improvements could have been made.

 - Details about future eligibility to this fund.

 - A list of other funders with an interest in homelessness.

 Successful organisations will be issued a grant offer letter by the Scottish Government.
 This will confirm the level of funding being offered and the terms and conditions.
 The offer letter will include a proposed payment schedule and a bank details form.
 Once a signed agreement has been received, the Scottish Government will be in a position to release funding.
 Grants instalments will be paid on a quarterly basis in arrears.

 Corra Foundation will offer a range of capacity building support to organisations that are successful in receiving a grant.
-A predefined list of support options will be sent to organisations as part of their offer letter.
 Areas of support will be based on Corra Foundation’s knowledge of previous grant programmes, including areas such as marketing, evaluation, and sustainability planning.
 We will also include support that is specific to this fund, for example, implementing systems change, working collaboratively.
 Support mechanisms will include webinars, blogs/ articles, and links to other helpful sources of information.

 To complete an application form for two-year funding please click here: